underground-software/ILKD_course_materials/faq.md

 A: [It's all all you can resubmit buffet](resubmitting.md)

+Q: Which version of the upstream Linux kernel will this course operate on?

+A: v6.13

 Q. How can I get extra credit, and possibly cash?

 A: [Contribute to the course materials and infrastructure](contributing.md)